Bariatric Doctors: 4 Steps to Finding the Right Surgeon

 But if you receive a strong referral outside of the Centers of Excellence/ACS Level 1 circle, keep them on your list.
 Ask them why they chose not to apply for COE/Level 1 designation and how their practice stacks up against the COE/Level 1 requirements.

 During Step 2, you should have narrowed your list of potential bariatric doctors down to one or two well-qualified surgeons.
-Now it’s time to dig a little deeper...
+Now it’s time to meet with a surgeon.

-- Print out our Bariatric Surgeon Questionnaire (one for each surgeon on your list)
+Helpful Tool: Print out our Bariatric Surgeon Questionnaire to bring to your surgeon visit.

-In addition to meeting the surgeons and learning more about their practice, responses to the following questions (also provided on the questionnaire with blank spaces for your notes) will either remove a weight loss surgeon from your list or give you a better idea of what to ask during them during face to face interviews in the 4th and final step.
+In addition to meeting the surgeons and learning more about their practice, responses to the following questions (also provided on the questionnaire with blank spaces for your notes) will either remove a weight loss surgeon from your list or give you a better idea of what to ask them.

 The higher the percentage, the better.
 Bariatric surgery is a complicated procedure that demands complete attention and expertise.
 Finding a practice that is primarily focused on bariatric medicine and related treatment ensures that their expertise is not spread too thin.